oxarbitrage/zcash-p2p-spec/README.md

 ### Single Peer Synchronization

-Let's now consider a network with two peers (peer1 and peer2), where peer1 is in the `peer_set` of peer2.
-The following diagram shows how the `SYNCHRONIZER` and `LISTENER` processes interact to synchronize peer2 with peer1 at the message level.
+Let's now consider a network with just two peers (peer1 and peer2), where peer1 is in the `peer_set` of peer2 and has blocks.
+The following diagram shows how the `SYNCHRONIZER` and `LISTENER` processes interact to synchronize peer2 with the rest of the network (peer1) at the message level.

 ```mermaid
 flowchart TD